 - 3 cups broccoli florets

-- Heat the olive oil in a large, nonstick pan over medium-high heat, until hot and shimmering.
-Add the diced chicken, 1/2 teaspoon salt and pepper.
-Cook until lightly brown and cooked through.
-Transfer chicken to a plated lined with paper towels.
+- In a large, nonstick pan, heat the olive oil over medium-high heat, until shimmering.
+Add the chicken, pepper, and 1/2 teaspoon salt.
+Cook until lightly browned and cooked through.
+Transfer chicken to a paper towel-lined plate.

-- Increase the heat back to medium high.
-Add broccoli, sweet potato, onion and 1/2 teaspoon salt.
-Cook until the vegetables are crisp-tender and the onion is translucent, stirring occasionally.
+- Increase the heat to medium high.
+Add broccoli, sweet potatoes, onion, and remaining 1/2 teaspoon salt.
+Cook, stirring occasionally, until the vegetables are crisp-tender and the onion is translucent.

-- Stir in the apples, garlic, thyme and cinnamon.
-Cook 1 minute, then pour in 1/2 cup of the chicken stock.
+- Stir in the apples, garlic, thyme, and cinnamon.
+Cook 1 minute, then pour in 1/2 cup chicken stock.
 Bring to a boil and cook until the stock has evaporated.
 Add the chicken and remaining 1/2 cup chicken stock.
 Cook until heated through.
-Then add the bacon and serve warm.
+Stir in the bacon.
+Serve warm.

-Recipe and photography originally contributed by Katie from Purely Katie for I Heart Naptime.
+Recipe originally contributed by Katie from Purely Katie for I Heart Naptime.